Launch AI Websites under your brand

 What to look for in a website builder with SEO

-The right website builder with SEO answers six questions before you commit to it:
+The right website builder answers seven questions before you commit:

 1. What does Google receive on the first crawl?
 Server-rendered HTML, or a JavaScript container?